hydroper/as3parser/crates/as3_verifier/progress-list.md

 * [ ] Value expectation
   * [ ] Not all kinds of types are expected as value.
 Invalidate namespace sets, packages and certain types such as `*`.
 The result of expecting a value should produce a `Value` type kind.

+## `import` behavior

+- [ ] The `import` directive contributes to the collection of package imports of the scope `Frame` type.
+This is important for all imports, whether for wildcard, for recursive or for a specific property, to put package shadowing in effect.

 ## Fully package qualified references

 - [ ] In a `o.x` expression (without `q::x`), imported packages shadows any topmost variable name under a lexical scope, conforming to ActionScript 3 specification.